-Students who wish to spend a semester or year in England may attend the college's sister institution, the University of Glamorgan, in Cardiff, Wales for one semester or for one year.
+Students who wish to spend a semester or year in England may attend the college's sister institution, the University of South Wales in Cardiff, Wales for one semester or for one year.
 Participation in this program will be contingent on the student's maturity and academic standing, an interview with faculty, junior standing and recommendation by at least two professors.
 Permission to participate may be given for sophomores.
 This institution is particularly recommended for students who choose to major in computer science.
 However, the program is open to students in other majors.
-Because of the sister institution relationship, students from the University of Virginia's College at Wise will pay the college's tuition, just as students coming from Glamorgan to study in Wise will be responsible for tuition at the University of Glamorgan.
-For more information on this program, please contact Witold Wolny, Director for International Studies.
+Because of the sister institution relationship, students from The University of Virginia's College at Wise will pay the college's tuition, just as students coming from Glamorgan to study in Wise will be responsible for tuition at the University of Glamorgan.

+For moreinformation on this program, please contact the Academic Dear or Professor Wolny in the Office of International Studies.